 All artwork by Anahata Katkin.

-I have two hobby horses that I expound upon whenever the opportunity arises.
+I have two hobby horses that I expound on whenever the opportunity arises.
 The one is the healing powers of art and the other is creative blocks and how one works through them.
 Whenever anyone mentions that they are experiencing a block I suggest that they read Anahata Katkin's Five Stages of Creative Expansion.

-I suffered a five year block and those years were the most stagnant years of my life.
+I suffered a five year block and those years were the most frustrating, stagnant years of my life.
 When I finally made a breakthrough it was because of many factors.
 One of them being Anahata's Five Stages.
 The moment I put them into practice I could feel a shift in my attitude towards art making.
 Anahata has happily agreed to my posting her Five Stages here.